Daycare provider sharing updates with parents through a mobile app

 2. Use Digital Tools for Instant Updates

 Digital tools make communication quick and seamless.
 Apps like KidzLog allow you to send photos, activity logs, and even reminders directly to parents.
+If you have a FindChildcare.ca listing, you can also manage parent-facing details and listing updates from your provider dashboard—one place to keep daily comms, openings, and waitlist activity in sync.

 • Actionable Tip: Send a photo of a child's artwork or a quick message about how they enjoyed outdoor play.
 These small moments make a big impact.